jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

   (a) either—
     (i) the Registrar-General has declined to include any name or names in the information recorded under this Act relating to a birth; or
     (ii) a Registrar has declined to include any name or names in the information recorded under this Act relating to a birth, and the Registrar-General has declined to direct the Registrar to do so; and
-  (b) a Family Court has not determined that the name or names whose inclusion has been declined should be included,—
+  (b) the Family Court has not determined that the name or names whose inclusion has been declined should be included,—

 ### 20 Guardians may change child's names within 2 years of birth
 (1) Subject to subsection (2), within 2 years of a child's birth—may, by notice in writing to a Registrar, request the Registrar to omit, amend, or replace any name specified for the child under section 19 or under a former Act, or specify for the child a further name or names; and in that case, subject to subsection (2) of this section and section 18, the Registrar shall, on payment of the prescribed fee, include the child's new names in the information relating to the birth recorded under the Act concerned.